-5. The appearance of the sequences can be changed using settings in the Sequences area located to the right of the views.
-Experiment with the items in this area to see how they affect the look of the Sequences View.
+5. The appearance of the sequences can be changed using settings in the Style panel's Sequence and Multiple Alignment sections located to the right of the views.
+Experiment with the items in this area to see how they affect the look of the Sequences view.
 Some items must first be enabled by checking the associated checkbox.